GreptimeTeam/docs/docs/reference/sql/information-schema/schemata.md

+---
+description: Provides information about databases, including details about each database's catalog, schema name, default character set, collation, and options.
+---

 # SCHEMATA

 The `SCHEMATA` table provides information about databases.
 The table data is equivalent to the result of the `SHOW DATABASES` statement.